Shao-Group/scallop-umi-test/README.md

 Tools are not downloaded automatically.
 Users need to separately download and link all necessary tools to the folder `programs` before running scripts.

+**Step 1.1**: Click above tools and those hyperlinks will navigate users to the homepage of tools.
+Then users can download/install tool according to the instructions provided by each tool.

-Please link the executable files here if they are avaliable (scallop2, stringtie2, scallop, STAR, gffcompare, salmon, bedtools, and gtfcuff).
+**Step 1.2**: Please link the executable files to `programs` directory if they are avaliable (scallop2, stringtie2, scallop, STAR, gffcompare, salmon, bedtools, and gtfcuff).
 Otherwise please link the directory here (zUMIs and class2).

 Make sure the program names are in lower cases (i.e., scallop2, stringtie2, scallop, and gffcompare), and they can be called by the following path:
 ```